maximhq/maxim-py/README.md

 ## Version changelog

+### 3.9.6

+- improvement: Increased connection pool max size to 20 for more connections at high throughput.
+- improvement: Moves network stack from requests to httpx for better stability

 ### 3.9.5

 - feat: Adds new query type for querying prompts, prompt chains and folders called mutli-select.
 [Learn more](https://www.getmaxim.ai/docs/offline-evals/via-sdk/prompts/querying-prompts#querying-a-single-prompt).